-- 3. Using the tip of a sharp knife, lightly score the fatty side of the standing roast.
+- Using the tip of a sharp knife, lightly score the fatty side of the standing roast.
 Massage the standing rib roast all over with olive oil, salt, pepper, and the thyme leaves.
-Transfer it to the wire rack in the roasting pan, fatty side up.
+Transfer the roast to the wire rack in the roasting pan, fatty side up.

 - Roast for 25 minutes.
 Reduce the oven temperature to 350°F (180°C) and continue to roast until the internal temperature of the standing rib roast reaches 120°F (50°C) for rare and 130°F (55°C) for medium-rare.
 Depending on the size of your rib roast, this should be an hour and 15 minutes, to an hour and 45 minutes.
 (Make sure you insert the tip of the thermometer into the thickest part of the roast but away from the bone.
 And don’t be alarmed when you see the temperature of the roast creep upwards a few degrees while it rests as this is perfectly normal and expected.)

 - Loosely cover the standing rib roast with aluminum foil to keep it warm and rest it for 30 minutes.

 - Carve the standing rib roast between the bones and serve with horseradish cream, if desired.